jamespratt/configuration-service/README.md

     ...
 ```

-## Adding the ConfigurationService Client
+## Adding the Configuration Service Client
-The ConfigurationService client can be configured by adding `AddRemoteSource` to the standard configuration builder.
+The Configuration Service client can be configured by adding `AddRemoteSource` to the standard configuration builder.
 In the following example, remote json configuration is added and a Redis endpoint is specified for configuration change subscription.
 Local configuration can be read for settings for the remote source by using multiple instances of the configuration.

 ```csharp
 var loggerFactory = LoggerFactory.Create(builder =>